6 Valuable Tips To Set Up And Grow Your Savings

 1. Work Out Your Goals

-Before saving money, you should first figure out what you’re saving for.
+As Bank of America1 states, “you should determine your financial priorities”.
+This means before saving money, you should first figure out what you’re saving for.
 Are you saving for a holiday, a housing deposit, university or your retirement?
 Whatever goals you have in mind, it’s important to keep a note and have a rough idea of how much money you’ll need for each.

 Knowing the reason for each saving pot and how much it requires can be helpful when deciding which pot is most beneficial to you.
 For example, a holiday is a short-term saving while a housing deposit is a longer investment – as such, a Lifetime ISA could be beneficial.
 You should also regularly review these goals as things can rapidly change in an instant.